ondini/lgcreportgenerator/README.md

 ### Description

 Javascript source code for LGC Report generator, using React.js.
 The input is JSON file.
+Demo can be found [here](https://ondini.github.io/lgcreportgenerator/).

 ### Usage instructions